 - Risk assessment covering: business risk, market risk and technical risk.

 Content and copywriting

-Vaultarch’s “Preventing counterfeit, thef & fraud” acts as a foot-in-the-door when fund raising, where attention is scarse.
-And helps design interactions for consistency.
+Vaultarch’s “Preventing counterfeit, theft & fraud” proved to work when attention is scarse and helps maintain design consistency.

 - UX emphasising stronger contrast, typography and accessibility.

 Prioritising the main thing “most startups fail” at, Vaultarch have marketed the business from inception.
 It is accepted that any startup should be evenly balanced, concentrating on a three-pronged approach to product design: user experience, engineering, and marketing.